Automation is no longer enough. From predictive AI to skill platforms, discover 5 tech trends that put humans at the heart of HR strategy.

 For many HR leaders, technology has long been synonymous with automation: payroll management, leave tracking, resume sorting.
-These optimizations, although necessary, are just the tip of the iceberg.
-The real revolution, the one that is happening today, is strategic in nature.
+These optimizations, while necessary, are just the tip of the iceberg.
+The real revolution, the one that is unfolding today, is strategic in nature.

 Artificial intelligence, data analysis, and smart platforms are no longer just about performing tasks.
 They enhance our decision-making abilities, allow us to understand human dynamics with unprecedented depth, and transform the HR function from an administrative cost center into a driver of performance and growth for the company.